metaplex-foundation/docs/docs/airdrops/create-gumdrop.md

    ```

    `gumdrop-cli.ts` will parse the on-chain candy machine account and look for
-   the corresponding `whitelistMintSettings`, and then under-the-hood it
+   the corresponding `whitelistMintSettings`.
+Then under-the-hood it
    initializes a token-airdrop for `WLIST` but adds extra information in the
    claim URL so that frontends can find the corresponding candy crank in
    addition to the whitelist token account.
+In the produced `urls.json`, this
+   will look somethign like

    ```
    ...